openmeteo/loggertodb/docs/development.rst

    .. attribute:: fields

-      A comma-separated list of integers representing the ids of the time series to which the fields correspond; a zero indicates that the field is to be ignored.
-The first number corresponds to the first field after the date (and other fixed fields, such as the possible subset identifier; which are those fields depends on the file format, that is, the specific :class:`MeteologgerStorage` subclass) and should be the id of the corresponding time series, or zero if the field is dummy; the second number corresponds to the second field after the fixed fields, and so on.
+      A comma-separated list of integers representing the ids of the time series groups to which the fields correspond; a zero indicates that the field is to be ignored.
+The first number corresponds to the first field after the date (and other fixed fields, such as the possible subset identifier; which are those fields depends on the file format, that is, the specific :class:`MeteologgerStorage` subclass) and should be the id of the corresponding time series group, or zero if the field is dummy;
+      the second number corresponds to the second field after the fixed fields, and so on.

    .. attribute:: nfields_to_ignore